Blood in semen

 How is blood in semen treated?

 The treatment for blood in semen depends on the underlying cause.
-Blood in semen often has no obvious cause, and no treatment is needed.
+Blood in semen often has no obvious cause, and may not need treatment, especially if it only happens once and you are under 40 years of age.

 If it is caused by an infection, you may need antibiotics.

-If an enlarged prostate is the cause of the blood, there are medicines that help to shrink your prostate.
+If an enlarged prostate is causing blood in your semen, there are medicines that can shrink your prostate.
 This may take several months.

-If blood in your semen is an after-effect of a procedure like a vasectomy, your surgeon can advise you on how long this is expected to last.
+If blood in your semen is an after effect of a surgical procedure, ask your surgeon how long it is expected to last.

 - surgery